rancher/docs/content/rancher/v2.5/en/cluster-provisioning/rke-clusters/cloud-providers/vsphere/out-of-tree/_index.md

 # Prerequisites

-The vSphere version must be 6.7U3 or higher.
+The vSphere version must be 7.0u1 or higher.

+The Kubernetes version must be 1.19 or higher.

+Using the vSphere out-of-tree cloud provider requires Linux nodes and is not supported on Windows.

 # Installation